-So when I got a copy of my friend Lexi’s cookbook, Lexi’s Clean Kitchen, and saw this recipe for Paleo-Friendly Carrot Cake Bars, I knew they had to happen.
+When I got a copy of my friend Lexi’s cookbook, Lexi’s Clean Kitchen, and saw this recipe for Carrot Cake Bars, I knew they had to happen.

 The cookbook includes a ton of nutritious, healthy meals from breakfasts to soups, hearty salads (yay!) and main course dinners.
 And then there is a section for sweet desserts and treats, which is where these carrot cake bars come in.